Tuesday, October 4, 2011

 After the first couple of years

-I also got a little more selective
+I finally got a little more selective

 Having noticed, in a very brief moment of lucid thinking